ncp38/cs142-s25/projects/proj3/index.md

 	Polygon: [80.0, 180.0, 180.0, 80.0] [80.0, 80.0, 280.0, 280.0]
 	```

-	The test function also asks you to create a second polygon and test its translation.
+	The test function also asks you to **create a second polygon and test its translation**.

 - `rotateAround()`: Write this next.
 This method takes a point and an angle (in degrees)
 and should rotate the polygon around the given point by the specified number of degrees.